ironsource-mobile/kafka-snow-white/README.md

 ```

 ### Topic Renaming
-By default the topic `whitelist` defines topics that should be mirrored from the source server in the target server.
-This means that each topic in the list will be recreated with the same name in the target server.
+By default the topic `whitelist` defines topics that should be mirrored from the source cluster in the target cluster.
+This means that each topic in the list will be recreated with the same name in the target cluster.
 It is possible to override this behavior by providing the `topicsToRename` map.
 In the example above, the `whitelist` contains two topics (`some-topic-1` and `some-topic-2`) and the `topicsToRename` map contains a single entry that maps `some-topic-2` to `renamed-topic`.
-When the mirror will be run, the contents of `some-topic-2` in the source server will be mirrored in the target server in a new topic called `renamed-topic`.
-While the `some-topic-1` topic will be mirrored in the target server under the same name (since it does not have an entry in the map).
+When the mirror will be run, the contents of `some-topic-2` in the source cluster will be mirrored in the target cluster in a new topic called `renamed-topic`.
+While the `some-topic-1` topic will be mirrored in the target cluster under the same name (since it does not have an entry in the map).

 ### Bucketing